aosabook/500lines/template-engine/chapter.md

             dots = expr.split(".")
             code = self._expr_code(dots[0])
             args = ", ".join(repr(d) for d in dots[1:])
-            code = "dot(%s, %s)" % (code, args)
+            code = "do_dots(%s, %s)" % (code, args)
 ```
 <!-- [[[end]]] -->

 To understand how dots get compiled, remember that `x.y` in the template could
 mean either `x['y']` or `x.y` in Python, depending on which works, and if the
 result is callable, it's called.
 This uncertainty means that we have to try
 those possibilities at run time, not compile time.
-So we compile `x.y` into
+So we compile `x.y.z` into
-a function call, `dot(x, 'y')`.
-The dot function will try the various access
+a function call, `do_dots(x, 'y', 'z')`.
+The dot function will try the
-methods to and return the value that succeeded.
+various access methods to and return the value that succeeded.

-The dot function is passed into our compiled Python function at run time, we'll
+The `do_dots` function is passed into our compiled Python function at run time,
-see how it is implemented in just a bit.
+we'll see how it is implemented in just a bit.

 The last clause in the `_expr_code` function handles the case that there was no
 pipe or dot in the input expression.
 In that case, it's just a simple name.
 We